Szczepixz/network-anomaly-detector/README.md

 ## Real Data

-The project does not read live traffic yet.
+The project does not capture live traffic by itself yet.
 It can convert a simple CSV export from tshark into the flow format used by the detector.

 Example tshark export: